dooco/rock-paper-scissors-lizard-spock/README.md

 The game section of the site simply displays five buttons with text to identify the elements that the player can choose from.

-Two display areas display player choice and score and the other display area the computer choice and score.
-Again simple enlarged emoji representing the player choice and computer choice are displayed in their respective display areas.
+Two display areas displays player choice and score and the other display area the computer choice and score.
+Again simple enlarged emoji images representing the player choice and computer choice are displayed in their respective display areas.

 ### Wireframes